Montana-Media-Arts/webDesignFall2024/_docs/topic-12/02-rwd/page-03.md

 **What is Viewport?**

-A Browser’s viewport is the area of web page in which the content is visible to the user.
+A Browser’s viewport is the area of a web page on which the content is visible to the user.
 The viewport does not have the same size; it varies with the screen size of the devices on which the website is visible.
-For a laptop, the viewport has a larger size as compared to a smartphone or tablet.
+For a laptop, the viewport is larger than that of a smartphone or tablet.

-**Note:** When a page is not made responsive for smaller viewports it looks bad or even breaks on smaller screen.
-To fix this problem introduce a responsive tag to control the viewport.
-This tag was firs introduced by Apple Inc. for Safari iOS.
+**Note:** When a page is not made responsive for smaller viewports, it looks bad or even breaks on a smaller screen.
+To fix this problem, introduce a responsive tag to control the viewport.
+This tag was first introduced by Apple Inc. for Safari iOS.

 **Syntax:**